ESMValGroup/ESMValTool/doc/doc_D73/source/testing.rst

 Testing is done on different levels within the ESMValTool

  * `unittests <https://en.wikipedia.org/wiki/Unit_testing>`_ are used to verify that small pieces of the ESMValTool software work correctly.
-This can comprise the test of specific functions, modules or classes
+This can comprise the test of specific functions, modules or classes.
- * Testing of entire diagnostics are done to verify that a diagnostic produces the right output
+ * Testing of entire diagnostics are done to verify that a diagnostic produces the right output.

- When developing a new diagnostic for the ESMValTool or improve some other components of the ESMValTool framework, you should always consider to implement appropriate tests.
-You might implement tests after having implemented the code functionality, it might be however also worth to consider a more agile `test driven development cycle <https://en.wikipedia.org/wiki/Test-driven_development>`_.
+ When developing a new diagnostic for the ESMValTool or improve some other components of the ESMValTool framework, one should always consider to implement appropriate tests.
+One might implement tests after having implemented the code functionality, it might be however also worth to consider a more agile `test driven development cycle <https://en.wikipedia.org/wiki/Test-driven_development>`_.

 Unittesting in the ESMValTool